Excel Viewing Shortcuts

 This shortcut moves the focus to the View tab in the Ribbon.

-When you press ALT+W, the View tab on the Ribbon will be activated and will show you a variety of shortcut keys available to be used.
+When you press ALT + W, it activates the View tab on the Ribbon and shows you a variety of shortcut keys you can use.

 Expand or Collapse the Ribbon